Four Important Ways to Be Smart with Your Money While on Holiday.

 Also, you need to plan your travel to coincide with the off-season.
 Tourist destinations get very busy, and locals wouldn’t dream of visiting the main attractions during busy periods.
 They wait for the crowds to leave and take advantage of the calmer streets.

 Finally, remember to make use of public transport like the locals do.
-Taxis might be convenient but they will always be far more expensive than the public transport in place.
+Taxis might be convenient but they will always be far more expensive than public transport in place.